-Noncredit Courses: Courses that grant no college credit, no units, and no student grades.
-A noncredit course should not be confused with the pass/no pass grading option as defined below.
-Limited to no costs associated with noncredit courses.
+Noncredit Courses: Courses awarding no college credit, and no units.
+A noncredit course should not be confused with the pass/no pass grading option.
+Noncredit courses are offered for no cost, with the exception of textbooks and other materials, if required.

-Open Entry/Open Exit: Courses that may be added throughout the semester and may be completed upon fulfillment of course requirements at any time during the semester.
+Open Entry/Open Exit: Courses available for students to add throughout the semester and may be completed upon fulfillment of course requirements at any time during the semester.